imrahil/rockserwis_flutter/README.md

 ## TODO

-- loading JSON data from the network and storing it into objectbox DB
 - history of listened episodes
 - tracking the progress of the listened episode
 - sorting episodes based on date field